Osei Kofi Tutu I: Aftermath

 After their defeat at Feyiase, the remanents of the Denkyiran army fled south of the Ofin River.
 The Asante army thoroughly sacked Abankeseso for 15 days, taking the Denkyirahene's great stores of gold back to Kumasi.
 He nominated Boadu Akufu, a nephew of Ntim Gyakari, as the new, subordinate Denkyirahene.

 Osei Tutu divided the territory among his supporters, with the Denkyiran refugees resettled as Asante vassals, and Amantuo communities growing in power and responsibility.
 The people of Asumegya founded the villages of Dominase and Agyemasu, and Osei Tutu resettled the Bontwumafo in Atwima (now Atwima Mponua and Atwima Nwabiagya Districts) and their leader was made the Atwimahene.

 As Asantehene

 Akim

 Although the victory over Denkyira had been crushing, Akyem, the Denkyiran ally, continued to fight.
 In addition, the remnants of the Denkyiran army who had fled south were still a threat to trade and stability.
 In 1702, these two defeated the Asante in a battle.
 In 1706, Boadu Akufu launched a rebellion.
-The Asante general Boansi Kofo, with the help of a deserter, ambushed the Denkyiran command at a war council and destroyed them, capturing and later executing Akafu.
+The Asante general Boansi Kofo, with the help of a deserter, ambushed the Denkyiran command at a war council and destroyed them, capturing and later executing Akufu.